 The Training Division strives to support regionalization through public and private sector partnerships.
 We achieve this by advancing interoperability through industry associations, regional training collaborations, and County-Wide policy research and development.

 Snohomish County Fire Chiefs Association is a regional resource for firefighter training and skill development.
 Working together, departments can share and exchange information, training aids and resources.
 The program also promotes uniformity in training practices throughout the county.
 The County Training Officers Association manages an on-going annual training program for all county Fire agencies to utilize.

-Everett Community College Fire Science Program partners with District 1 to conduct semi-annual Fire Academy classes at the Training Tower site.
+Everett Community College Fire Science Program partners with us to conduct semi-annual Fire Academy classes at the Training Tower site.